-Visiting Walt Disney World in September 2024
+Visiting Walt Disney World in September 2026

 *This post may contain affiliate links.
 Click here to read my full disclosure policy.

-Planning a Disney World vacation in 2024?
-Be sure to check out our guide to all that the Walt Disney World Resort has to offer this year including the opening of Tiana’s Bayou Adventure, the return of the Disney Dining Plan, and more!
-(You can also find our 2023 guide here!)
+Planning a Disney World vacation in 2026?
+Be sure to check out our guide to all that the Walt Disney World Resort has to offer this year!

 September At-a-Glance

-- Don’t forget to pack your sunscreen and to drink lots of water!
+- Don’t forget to pack your sunscreen and drink lots of water!
 Temperatures in September are still quite warm!
 And while Disney offers many ways to cool off, you will definitely want to be prepared with sunscreen and water.

 - Be prepared for rain.
 As September can be very hot and humid, rain happens.
 Ponchos are a great thing to keep handy for afternoon showers!